Free Art Appraisal

 • “A free appraisal is the same as a formal appraisal.”
 One guides you; the other documents value.

-• “Old artwork is always valuable.”
-Many old works are decorative.
+• "Old artwork is always valuable."
+Many old paintings are decorative only.

 • “If it’s signed, it must be worth something.”
 Many prints carry printed signatures.